-The two proposals have unequal useful lives and therefore their net present value cannot be directly compared.
-To make the proposals comparable, we assume that proposal L is terminated at the end of 4th year which is the end of the life of proposal M. For this purpose, we have to estimate the residual value of proposal L and assume that the proposal is sold at this value at the end of 4th year.
+Since the two proposals have unequal useful lives, their net present values cannot be directly compared.
+To make the proposals comparable, we assume that proposal L is terminated at the end of year 4 which is the end of proposal M’s life.
+For this purpose, we have to estimate a residual value of proposal L and assume that the proposal is sold at that value at the end of year 4.

 The net present value of proposal L and proposal M is computed below:

 Net present value of proposal L: